The Neatest Colombian Christmas Traditions

 To celebrate their demobilization, they gave out fireworks to residents of the barrios they controlled to be fired off on November 30, a few days after their official demobilization.

-My understanding is it’s quite the event and sight, especially if you get a good vantage point in one of the areas a bit higher up in the hills and mountains on the outskirts of the city.
+Although we’ve never been in Medellín for the Alborada, my understanding is it’s quite the event and sight, especially if you get a good vantage point in one of the areas a bit higher up in the hills and mountains on the outskirts of the city.

 From 11 pm to around 2 or 3 am, you should see lots of fireworks all over the city.
-So, expect to hear fireworks all night if you are in Medellín this time of year.

-3. Celebrating las Novenas During Christmas in Colombia
+Celebrating las Novenas

-Las Novenas, which technically are have the full name of Novenas de Aguinaldo, is a Christmas tradition in Colombia, Venezuela, and Ecuador.
-It is very similar to a tradition known as Las Posadas in Mexico.
+Las Novenas, or Novenas de Aguinaldo, is a Christmas tradition in Colombia, Venezuela, and Ecuador.

-For each day, there is an accompanying reading that relates the Biblical history of the period leading up to Jesus’s birth.
-Many of the prayers also include parts that are commonly sung at least in my experience seeing people celebrate this Colombia Christmas tradition.
+For each day, there is an accompanying reading that tells the Biblical history of the period leading up to Jesus’s birth.

 Photo of the chapel at Monserrate with Colombian Christmas decorations on an arch in front.